Have you ever wondered what honey processing or what it means? Or if it’s any better than the natural processed coffee you used last week?

 Yet for coffee producers, it has to remain a business decision.
 Although you may produce much better quality coffee (and be rewarded with a higher price) using the black honey method, the effort, risk and cost factor increase so much that it may be difficult to consider the option.
 The longer the coffee is dried, the more likely it is to ferment and develop bacterial infections, leading to defects.
 It also needs to be agitated and cared for far more regularly, and takes up space on the drying beds for up to twice as long, than with yellow honey coffees.
 Coffee isn’t always about producing the highest quality cup; it’s about producing what will be the most marketable product for the farmer.

-As a roaster, you’re usually challenged to either create blends or keep certain blends tasting as consistent as possible year round—even though most crops aren’t available for more than a season at a time.
-This means that understanding not only the general profile of honey processed coffees, but all other processes of coffees, is a great help in blend construction.
-You can more accurately make substitutions, create new blends and narrow down the selection of green beans to choose from in order to fill mentioned flavour profiles.
+For roasters, a common challenge is creating new blends or keep certain ones tasting as consistent 24/7, even though most crops aren’t available for more than a season.
+It requires an understanding of the general profile of all processed coffees when constructing blends.
+You can accurately make substitutions, create new blends and narrow down your green bean to create certain flavour profiles.

-Being able to understand the difference why is such powerful knowledge to have, not just for yourself but also for the consumer.
-A customer is much more likely to return to your café if you can explain to them why the above natural Ethiopian coffee is so much sweeter than the wet hulled Sumatran they tried last week.
+For baristas, knowing how a coffee is grown, processed, harvested and roasted can help them understand how to pull good shots and unveil incredible flavours.
+It’s powerful for customers, as they’re more likely to return to your café if you can explain to them why the above natural Ethiopian coffee is so much sweeter than the wet hulled Sumatran they tried last week.
 People love learning and will return if they think their local baristas understand what they are doing.

 Do you have a fondness for honey processed coffee?
 A preference for red, yellow, or black?
 Let us know your experiences of this coffee in the comments or on Facebook, Instagram, or Reddit.